How to Start an LLC in Missouri

 For more information on operating agreements, read our Missouri LLC operating agreement guide.

-Step 5: Get a Missouri LLC EIN
+Step 5: Get an EIN for Your Missouri LLC

 You can get an Employer Identification Number (EIN) from the IRS for free.
 It is used to identify a business entity and keep track of a business’s tax reporting.
 It is essentially a Social Security number (SSN) for the company.